Meet the Courseware Team

 Taylor Kahny is the Instructional Technology Project Leader for the IDEA Courseware Team.
 She joined Wharton Computing in August 2021 after three years as an instructional designer at the University of Pennsylvania School or Nursing.
 Taylor holds a Master’s degree in Educational Technology, along with a B.A. in Writing, Rhetoric, and Technical Communication, both from James Madison University.

-Matthew Borlik is the Copyright Clearance Coordinator for the IDEA Courseware Team at Wharton Computing, where he prepares digital course packs for online distribution via Canvas.
-Outside of the office, he takes creative writing courses through Penn’s College of Liberal and Professional Studies, with a focus on children’s literature, short stories, and screenplays.
+Matthew Borlik is the IT Support Specialist for Content on the IDEA Courseware Team at Wharton Computing, where he prepares digital course packs for online distribution via Canvas.
+Outside of the office, Matt takes creative writing courses through Penn’s College of Liberal and Professional Studies, with a focus on children’s literature, short stories, and screenplays.
 Prior to joining Wharton in 2013, he worked as an arts and entertainment editor for The Onion A.V.
 Club and Washington City Paper in Washington, D.C., where he covered music, film, art, and literature.
 He holds a B.A. in Communication Arts from Salisbury University.

 Nesha Patel is the Courseware Support Specialist for the IDEA Courseware Team at Wharton Computing, providing service and support for Canvas course sites and embedded learning tools used in Wharton courses.
 Nesha joined us in 2021 after fourteen years at Penn Carey Law in course technology support; before that, Nesha worked in the Wharton School’s Legal Studies & Business Ethics department.
 She holds a B.S. in Computer Information Systems from Strayer University.